the-sinighami/HacktoberFest22_R1/README.md

 # HacktoberFest22_R1
 Hacktoberfest2022
-This is a great initiative
+This is a great initiative for OpenSource Community.